Hansastro/Focuser/README.md

 Focuser for Astronomy based on Arduino (usable by Indi)

-This focuser is used with Indilib (http://indilib.org/) It use the protcol Moonligth (As documented in the indilib project).
+This focuser is used with Indilib (http://indilib.org/) It use the protcol Moonlite (As documented in the indilib project).
 A LM335 is used as temperature sensor.
 The Stepper Motor is controled by a A4988 Controller.
 This controler is used by a lot of 3D printer like the RepRap and it should be easy to find.